linnykoleh/Spring/Notes.md

 		- Example KOTLIN_HOME environment variable: `@systemEnvironment['KOTLIN_HOME']`
 	- Spring application environment.
 Available through the environment reference, also available by default.
 		- Example retrieve name of first default profile: `@environment['defaultProfiles'][0]`
+- Expressions starting with **$**.
+  Such expressions reference a property name in the application’s environment.
+These expressions are evaluated by the `PropertySourcesPlaceholderConfigurer` Spring bean prior to bean creation and can only be used in @Value annnotations.
+- Expressions starting with **#**.
+  Spring Expression Language expressions parsed by a `SpEL` expression parser and evaluated by a SpEL expression instance.

 ### Environment

 - The `Environment` is a part of the application container.
 The `Environment` contains profiles and properties, two important parts of the application environment.